dustinpfister/blog_posts/_posts/nodejs-process-stdin.md

 ## 2 - Conclusion

-That is it for now when it comes to the process.stdin stream, there is also of course the [process.stdout stream also that I have also wrote a quick post on](/2021/03/18/nodejs-process-stdout/) that I will likey come back to now and then when I get around to editing.
+That is it for now when it comes to the process.stdin stream, there is also of course the [process.stdout stream also that I have also wrote a quick post on](/2021/03/18/nodejs-process-stdout/) that should also be worth checking out when it comes to more on that kind of stream to work with also.Just like all my other nodejs posts I will likey come back to this post now and then when I get around to editing, and when I do so maybe I can come up with at least a few more examples to write about when it comes to working with standard input.